 1986 - National Parks Service recognizes it as a National Historic Landmark.

-September 11, 2001 - Becomes the tallest building in New York City again after the collapse of the World Trade Center.
+September 11, 2001 - Becomes the tallest building in New York again after the collapse of the World Trade Center.

 2002 - Peter L. Malkin purchases the building while holding the 114-year lease; becomes owner and manager.

 April 27, 2006 - Jeb Ray Corliss, host of Discovery Channel's "Stunt Junkies," is arrested on the 86th-floor observation deck after he tries to climb over the railing.
-He was wearing a mask, costume, video camera and parachute.
+He is wearing a mask, costume, video camera and parachute.
 Corliss is charged with reckless endangerment, assault, criminal trespass and obstructing governmental administration.

 February 13, 2012 - Malkin Holdings LLC, which controls the Empire State Building, files for an initial public offering for a real estate investment trust (REIT) for the building, along with two other Manhattan properties it controls.
 The filing puts the estimated value for the Empire State Building at $2.5 billion.

-April 30, 2012 - The new One World Trade Center rescinds Empire State Building's title of the tallest building in the city.
+April 30, 2012 - The new One World Trade Center rescinds the Empire State Building's title of the tallest building in the city.